Ritesh2107/Maize-Disease-Detection/README.md

 India is a predominantly agricultural country where agriculture serves as the primary income source for the majority of the population.
 Introducing modern technologies to farming can make lives more comfortable and increase crop productivity.

 ## Methodology
-The project employs various image processing techniques and neural network approaches for plant disease detection.
+The project employs various image-processing techniques and neural network approaches for plant disease detection.
 Specifically, it focuses on detecting maize leaf disease, which is crucial during the maize planting stage.

 ## Classification Techniques
 Several classification techniques are explored and compared, including: